jameslittle230/jameslittle.me-nextjs/content/blog/25-data-driven-pull-requests.md

 }
 ```

-It's important that this script be able to run in CI successfully for every commit so that I can run this on any arbitrary commit[^1] and get results representative of the state of the world at that moment in Git history.
+It's important that this script be able to run in CI successfully for every commit so that I can run this on any arbitrary commit {% footnote %}Any arbitrary commit _after I've added this script_, of course.{% /footnote %} and get results representative of the state of the world at that moment in Git history.
 Therefore, I've made it a requirement that this script return successful output in CI for every pull request; if it can't run or doesn't succeed, I treat that as a unit test failure and Github won't let me merge the PR.
 When combined with a strict "only squash-and-merge allowed" policy, this means that, for every commit on `master`, I can know that I can run my benchmarking script and it will succeed.

 ## Compare measurements automatically